jay8anks/ImgResizeAndUpload/README.md

 Of course, this requires users in the user table.
 If you click "Delete All," you are going to have to add some users back before this demo works.

+*** Note ***: When you deploy this, you need to make all the URLs use SSL.
+It will error out trying to use the aspnetcdn from a secure site if you attempt to use http:// to get it.

 Todo:

 In production, I actually encrypt and decrypt all URL variables.
 Though not hard, That was a little beyond the scope of this project.